 “Think Tank” sections near the end of each lesson begin with an article on a particular topic such as forgiveness, freedom, or human rights.
 These are instructive but they are also designed for self-reflection.
 Think Tanks conclude with a research assignment, generally to find one new resource that relates to the topic; this might be a book, internet resource, or even a discussion with a person.
 After reading about or discussing the topic, the student writes the name of the resource and where they found it, then conclude with a one-paragraph summary.

 “Creation Tanks” assign a research task that might involve visiting one or more websites or watching a video, followed by a writing assignment.
 For example, the Creation Tank on page 147 tells students to find and watch a documentary related to consumerism or anti-consumerism.
 “Then, do an online search on the words meta-physical naturalism, materialism, and narcissism.
 Define their meanings below and draw some connections from these philosophical positions to things you learn from the video.”

 Each lesson concludes with a journaling assignment.

 You can see how the research and writing activities might demand quite a bit of time.
-You might want to integrate those into a student’s language arts coursework, although you don’t want to stymie the personal growth that might well take place in this study by turning the written work into a higher priority.
+You might want to integrate those into a student’s language arts coursework, although you don’t want to sidetrack the personal growth that might take place in this study by making the quality of the written work a higher priority.

 An “Action Tank” in the appendix walks students through the steps of creating a group to take action on the issue of human trafficking.
 An individual student might draw ideas from this, but it really is designed for a group effort.
 Resource lists at the back of the book help students find ways to take action.

 The book itself is very attractive with edgy graphics and full color.
-Books are available in either hardcover or paperback.
-An ebook version should be available soon.
+Books are available in hardcover with a PDF version soon to be released.
 A free leader’s guide is available on the publisher’s website, but it is not essential.
 (There's also a "Reader's Edition" that has selected chapters from the complete book, but I would encourage students to get the complete book.)